SMS Notifications – Best Practices For Real-Time Routing Updates

 • Avoid messaging during early morning or late-night hours.

 Well-timed, clear notifications help customers stay informed without feeling overwhelmed.
+Remember: if you serve customers across different regions, tailor your messaging to local time zones whenever possible.

 Optimize Notifications With Branded Links And Spam-Free Language

-Using branded or secure links in your SMS notifications build customer confidence and reduces the risk of your messages being flagged as spam.
+Using branded or secure links in your SMS notifications builds customer confidence and reduces the risk of your messages being flagged as spam.
 At the same time, using clear, non-promotional language also helps lower the chance of spam filtering.

 Best practices for links: